igordejanovic/parglare/docs/grammar_language.md

 larger word, i.e. it will not require matching on the word boundary.
 This is not the desired behaviour for language keywords.

-For example, lets take this little grammar:
+For example, lets examine this little grammar:

     S: "for" name=ID "=" from=INT "to" to=INT EOF;

+    terminals
     ID: /\w+/;
     INT: /\d+/;